20 Hawaii Aerial Shots That Will Blow Your Mind

 #14: Big Island, Hawaii

-Eight of the world’s 13 climate zones exist on the Big Island, from snowcapped mountains to parched deserts.
-And they have bragging rights to black, white and green sand beaches!
+Eight of the world’s 13 climate zones exist on the Big Island (Hawaii Island), from snowcapped mountains to parched deserts.
+Plus this island has bragging rights to an active volcano and black, white and green sand beaches!
 While it is possible to laze away your vacation days here, this island is really built for adventurers.

 #16: Molokai, Hawaii

-Molokai, Maui’s “sister island,” is nothing short of magnificent.
+Molokai, Maui’s other “sister island” (in addition to the island of Lanai), is nothing short of magnificent.
 Untouched by mass development and crowds of tourists, this pristine island is a step back in time.
 The eastern cliffs are the tallest in the world, and the only way you can grasp their magnitude is from a bird’s eye view of Mother Nature’s masterpiece.